-[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the Marine Board.]
+[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the agency.]
+Stat.
+Auth: ORS 830

 Sound Signals in Restricted Visibility

 In or near an area of restricted visibility, whether by day or night, the signals prescribed in this rule shall be used as follows: